kulikov0/headless-client/update-deps/README.md

 the order of the video section.
 Reversing the direction of the picker scan gives toffset the identifier 5 instead of 14.

+## webrtc-answer-codec-order.patch

+Emits answer codecs in the offer's payload type order.
+Guard:
+TestAnswerKeepsThePayloadTypeOrderOfTheOffer.

+## webrtc-rtcp-cname.patch

+Uses one random 16 character cname per peer connection instead of the stream ID.
+Guard: TestCnameIsOnePerPeerConnection.

+## webrtc-msid-track-identity.patch

+Gives local tracks a UUIDv4 track ID and the stream ID `-`.
+Guard:
+TestMediaLevelMsidHasTheChromeShape.

+## webrtc-ssrc-attributes.patch

+Emits only `cname` and `msid` on a=ssrc lines, no `mslabel` or `label`.
+Guard:
+TestSsrcCarriesOnlyCnameAndMsid.

+## webrtc-msid-semantic.patch

+Writes `a=msid-semantic: WMS` instead of `WMS *`.
+Guard:
+TestMsidSemanticHasTheChromeShape.

+## webrtc-answer-msid-signaling.patch

+Answers with the msid form the offer used: a=ssrc msid only for a Plan B offer, media level a=msid otherwise.
+Guard:
+TestAnswerDropsTheSsrcMsidWhenTheOfferCarriedBothForms.

+## webrtc-track-constructor-args.patch

+Removes the id and streamID arguments from NewTrackLocalStaticRTP and NewTrackLocalStaticSample, since the identity patch ignores them.
+This changes the public API.

+## webrtc-session-origin.patch

+Sets the o= session version to 2 and the address to 127.0.0.1, as Chrome does.
+Guard: TestVendoredWebRTCSeedsTheSessionOriginLikeChrome.

+## webrtc-codec-feedback.patch

+Gives transport-cc to Opus and to video codecs in Chrome's order, and writes a=fmtp after a=rtcp-fb.
+Guards in sdpcodec_vendor_test.go.

+## webrtc-answer-feedback-order.patch

+Answers with the local feedback list filtered by the offer.
+Guard:
+TestVendoredWebRTCAnswersWithTheLocalFeedbackOrder.

+## webrtc-attribute-order.patch

+Reorders session and media attributes by the tables in internal/sdporder, and adds Chrome's a=rtcp and a=ice-options lines.
+Guards in sdpsectionorder_vendor_test.go.

 ## _chromequic-files

-header_order_keys.go and tls_state.go, copied into quic/http3 by chromequic.sh.
+Copied into quic by chromequic.sh.

-header_order_keys.go declares the two header-order keys that the github.com/sardanioss/http fork exports and net/http does not.
+- header_order_keys.go: the two header-order keys that the github.com/sardanioss/http fork exports and net/http does not.

-tls_state.go converts between the two ConnectionState types.
+- tls_state.go: converts between the two ConnectionState types.
+- chaos_protector.go: the frame scattering called by chromequic-chaos-protection.patch.
+- chaos_protector_test.go, http3_settings_test.go,
+  webtransport_connect_test.go: guards for the matching patches.

 The underscore prefix stops the go tool from building the directory.